askinne2/HA_RFA_Agent/README.md

 ## 📝 Project Overview

-This project aims to develop a text-based AI assistant that interacts with community members via SMS to:
+This project is a Twilio Serverless application that provides an AI-powered SMS assistant to:
 - Understand inquiries related to housing, education, healthcare, and more
 - Provide relevant information and resources from a curated knowledge base
 - Escalate complex or unclear requests to human agents when necessary

-By leveraging Twilio for SMS integration and OpenAI's language models for natural language processing, the assistant seeks to enhance accessibility and responsiveness for community support services.
+By leveraging Twilio Serverless Functions and OpenAI's language models through LangChain, the assistant enhances accessibility and responsiveness for community support services.

-## 📂 Table of Contents
+## �� Table of Contents
 	•	Features
 	•	Tech Stack
 	•	Getting Started